frzi/SwiftPromise/README.md

 ## Static methods
 #### All
 The static `all([Promise<T>])` method returns a new Promise watching all Promises in the given array.
 An *all* Promise fails the moment one of its Promises calls its rejector.
-When all Promises succeed, the resolver is parsed an array of `[T?]` containing all the returned values of the Promises.
+When all Promises succeed, the resolver is parsed an array of `[T]` containing all the returned values of the Promises.
+Position of the values correspond to the index of their respective Promise.
 ```swift
 func createDownloadPromise(url: URL) -> Promise<(path: String, data: Data)> {
 	// ...